How to add a QA task to your translation tasks via your customized workflow(s)

 Language: The language that should be evaluated.

-Please note that the QA task will be assigned to the first translator you select in this step.
-If this translator declines, it will be assigned to the next translator you have selected, and then the next, in chronological order.
+Please note that the QA task will be assigned to the first freelancer you select in this step.
+If this freelancer declines, it will be assigned to the next freelancer you have selected, and then the next, in chronological order.

-Please make sure that the translator you are selecting to be subject to the QA, is the same translator that you selected to be assigned to the task in the translation action of the workflow.
-If that supplier declines, your QA task will automatically be cancelled.
+Please make sure that the freelancer you are selecting to be subject to the QA, is the same freelancer that you selected to be assigned to the task in the translation action of the workflow.
+If the freelancer declines, your QA task will automatically be cancelled, and the translation task will move forward with the next freelancer in row, but without the QA task attache

 Here you have to decide on your general setting for the QA.
 There are two options.